deehuynh/cassiopeia/README.md

-# The Nextjs App | Cassiopeia - Flower Store - Online Florist
+# The Nextjs App | Cassiopeia - Flower Store

 This is a flowers retail store